ahungry/vader3/README.md

 # Flydigi Vader 3 Bluetooth driver for GNU/Linux

-Adds support for the 4 back buttons/paddles, C/Z buttons, and circle/home buttons, while connected in D-Input mode (hold the circle/power button with the A button for a few seconds to fix - device starts in X-input mode) under a
+Adds support for the 4 back buttons/paddles, C/Z buttons, and circle/home buttons, while connected in D-Input mode (see: Toggling section) under a Bluetooth connection.

-Bluetooth connection.
+# NEW: Custom feature(s):

+As of <2025-10-11 Sat>, you can now press the circle button (the same one used to toggle d-input/x-input modes) one time to toggle "sticky r1", which is very useful for Final Fantasy Tactics: Ivalice Chronicles on steam - after turning on sticky mode, you can tap r1 to have it be treated as a "hold", then turn it off by pressing again, or pressing the circle once again.

+If there is interest, I may make this more customizable/add additional sticky keys (configurable in some way, or pressing key combos maybe).

 # Installation (you have to compile it)